ginger-lemon/l-note/README.md

 - React Router: implementing SPA
 - styled-components: manage style for the component
 - react-markdown: supporting easy markdown
-- crytpo-js: using SHA256 to encrypt password value when send data to firestore
+- crypto-js: using SHA256 to encrypt password value when send data to firestore

 ### Data Storage